neurobioinfo/miRNA_workflow/README.md

 	deactivate

-Running final-pipeline_new.sh
+## Running final-pipeline_new.sh

 # A) PREPARATION

-If you're running the pipeline in your computer or server, follow instructions by
+# If you're running the pipeline in your computer or server, follow instructions by Potla (2020):

 	1) Download  both mature and hairpin fasta file from http://www.mirbase.org/ftp.shtml and extract only human (hsa) sequences from each one of them

 	2) Create bowtie1 index files for both these fasta files, where files with extension .ebwt will be created

 	3) Download latest human reference genome version GRCh38 from Ensembl or NCBI in FASTA format having chr1, chr2, etc all in one file

 	4) Create bowtie1 index files for reference.fasta file, where files with extension .ebwt will be created

 	5) If sample filename is 'Bone1B_S2_R1_001.fastq.gz', then rename it to 'Bone1B.fastq.gz' for convenience in using in scripts

 	6) Download and install latest versions of these softwares: bcl2fastq, fastqc, umi_tools, cutadapt, bowtie1, samtools, and bedtools (tagBAM script only)

 	7) Keep the file 'hsa-genome-miRBase22v-onlymiRNAs-convforTagBAM.bed' under the same directory where miRBase index files are present

 # If you're running the pipeline in Compute Canada clusters:

+	1) Required databases are ready in the following paths:
-1) Human sequences (hsa) of both mature and hairpin fasta file (from http://www.mirbase.org/ftp.shtml), are in :
+		Human sequences (hsa) of both mature and hairpin fasta file (from http://www.mirbase.org/ftp.shtml): /lustre03/project/6004655/COMMUN/data/miRNA_databases
-	/lustre03/project/6004655/COMMUN/data/miRNA_databases

-2) Bowtie indexes are in:
-	/lustre03/project/6004655/COMMUN/data/miRNA_databases
+		Bowtie indexes: /lustre03/project/6004655/COMMUN/data/miRNA_databases

-3) Annotation File path is:
+		Annotation File path: "/lustre03/project/6004655/COMMUN/data/miRNA_databases/hsa.gff3"
-	"/lustre03/project/6004655/COMMUN/data/miRNA_databases/hsa.gff3"

-4) Human reference genome version GRCh38 from Ensembl and bowtie1 index are in:
+		bowtie1 index of the human reference genome version GRCh38 from Ensembl: /cvmfs/ref.mugqic/genomes/species/Homo_sapiens.GRCh38/genome/bowtie_index/
-	/cvmfs/ref.mugqic/genomes/species/Homo_sapiens.GRCh38/genome/bowtie_index/

-5) You must modify the line to activate miRNA_workflow environment according to the path you used, or you can run next preset miRNA_worflow environment:
+	2) You must modify the line "activate miRNA_workflow environment" according to the path you used, or you can run the preset miRNA_worflow environment:
 	/home/p1106294/miRNA_workflow

-6) Pipeline script has commands to activate the environment and to load fastqc, bowtie1, samtools and bedtools.
+	3) Pipeline script has commands to activate the environment and to load fastqc, bowtie1, samtools and bedtools.

-7) This file: 'hsa-genome-miRBase22v-onlymiRNAs-convforTagBAM.bed' must be under the same directory where miRBase index files are present.
+	4) The file: 'hsa-genome-miRBase22v-onlymiRNAs-convforTagBAM.bed' must be under the same directory where miRBase index files are present.

-8)  All bam files must be in the same directory.
+	5) All bam files must be in the same directory.
 If there are fastq files, all fastq files must be in the same directory and, step
-  "Convert Bam file to fastq" must be commented (disabled) in the script "final-pipeline_new.sh".
+  "Convert Bam file to fastq" must be commented (to disable this step add "#" and the beginning of each line in the the script "final-pipeline_new.sh").

-9) If sample filename is 'Bone1B_S2_R1_001.fastq.gz', then rename it to 'Bone1B.fastq.gz' for convenience in using in scripts
+  	6) If sample filename is 'Bone1B_S2_R1_001.fastq.gz', then rename it to 'Bone1B.fastq.gz' for convenience in using in scripts

-10) Create a new directory called "analysis" to store results
+	7) Create a new directory called "analysis" to store results

 ## B) EXECUTION:

-NOTE: Change to run one sample at a time

 1. Run the script "final-pipeline_new.sh" in an slurm jub with this arguments :